 REPRESENTATION You may proceed with an appeal to the Board without the assistance of an attorney or other representative.
 However, should you elect to have an attorney, union representative or other representative appear on your behalf, you must authorize such representation in writing, either by completing the relevant portions of the Appeal Form AB-1, or submitting a separate signed statement of authorization.

 All fees for representative services performed in connection with an appeal before the Board require prior approval by the Board.
+Receipt by a representative of any fee or other consideration for such legal services without approval is a misdemeanor.
 Disbursements for such items as travel, telephone calls, postage, etc. do not require approval; they are a matter for adjustment between the representative and client.
 An application for approval of a fee for services should not be submitted to the Board until after the appeal is closed.
 The fee application must be accompanied by an itemized statement of the time and character of work performed solely in connection with the appeal and state the amount of the fee requested.
+Due to the increasing number of fee applications received, representatives should submit their statements in a clear and understandable format addressing the regulatory requirements pursuant to 20 C.F.R. § 501(9)(e).
 The Board will mail a copy of the fee application to the appellant who is given the opportunity for comment.
 The payment of any fee approved by the Board is the responsibility of the appellant.
 For services performed for work before the OWCP, a separate fee application must be submitted to OWCP for approval.